M0HlT/Multiple-GoPro-Automation-using-COHN/readme.md

 ### Setup

-1. Clone the repository.
+1. Clone the repository official OpenGoPro repository
 2. Install the required Python modules using `pip install -r requirements.txt`.
 3. Place the `cohn_info.json` file in your specific path
+4. Clone this repositort
+5. Run the python script

 ### Usage